ycwu1030/BSM_Soliton/README.md

-# cxSM_Soliton
+# BSM_Soliton
-Calculate the Soliton Solution in cxSM, and Scan Over the Parameter Space
+Calculate the Soliton Solution in BSM, and Scan Over the Parameter Space